ntungare/news-app/README.md

 - **Build Tool**: Vite (Dual config for client and server bundles).
 - **Language**: TypeScript.
 - **Linting & Formatting**: Oxlint and Oxfmt.
+- **API Integration**: Real-time news fetching via [newsdata.io](https://newsdata.io/).

 ## Todo

-- [ ] **News API Integration**: The implementation for fetching news from an external API is currently pending.
+- [x] **News API Integration**: The implementation for fetching news from an external API is currently pending.
+- [ ] **Main Article Fetch**: Logic for fetching and displaying the main headline article is pending.

+## Styling

+The application's styling is built using [**Tailwind CSS**](https://tailwindcss.com/), providing a utility-first approach for rapid UI development.

+-   **CSS Grid**: Utilized extensively for layout management, ensuring responsive and robust designs across mobile, tablet, and desktop views.
+-   **Responsive Design**: Tailwind's breakpoint system is used to adapt layouts for different screen sizes.

 ## Prerequisites

 - Node.js
 - [pnpm](https://pnpm.io/) (Package Manager) - This project uses Corepack or requires `pnpm` to be installed.
 The project specifies `packageManager: pnpm@10.24.0`.

+## Configuration

+This project requires the following environment variables to be set in a `.env` file in the root directory:

+- `NEWSDATA_IO_API_KEY`: API key for [newsdata.io](https://newsdata.io/).

 ## Getting Started